idealparable/BibleQ/DidLazarusWriteJohn.md

 It's certainly true that ancients could struggle with this (we're looking at you, disciples when Jesus talked about the yeast of the Pharisees), but of course, the fact that Jesus spoke even more figuratively than many should clue you in that the higher standard may actually be to make your language a little bit more interesting from time to time, rather than a snorefest.

-For the Old-Earthers who worry the Bible gets disproven if it teaches a global Flood and "young" Earth, because secular scientists claim science disproves those, those claims are debunked in excruciating detail by AiG, CMI, ICR, CRS, etc. (See [end notes](#end-notes) on those.)
+For the Christian Old-Earthers who worry the Bible gets disproven if it teaches a global Flood and "young" Earth, because secular scientists claim science disproves those, those claims are debunked in excruciating detail by AiG, CMI, ICR, CRS, etc. (See [end notes](#end-notes) on those.)
 I'll be eventually including articles about that on this site to clarify why I say that from my own perspective.)

 This approach to language allows the Hebrew system to communicate clearly in any language -- including English or any other translation.